kappelmann/engaging-large-scale-functional-programming/resources/contest/README.md

 ```
 gunicorn wsgi:app
 ```
+gunicorn then prints the URL of the webserver that you can visit.
 Note that outside of local testing, `gunicorn` should be deployed behind a proxy server;
 see [here](https://docs.gunicorn.org/en/stable/deploy.html).